eclipse-californium/californium/MIGRATION_HINTS_4.md

 The `Option` is changed to be immutable, removing the setters.

 The `OptionSet` uses now instances of `Option` subclasses instead of the representing java types.
+Adding more than one `non-repeatable` and `critical` `Option` fails now with a `IllegalArgumentException`.
+And adding more than one `non-repeatable` and `elective` `Option` is now silently ignored.
+Both has been change to comply with [RFC7252, 5.4.1 Options - Critical/Elective](https://www.rfc-editor.org/rfc/rfc7252#section-5.4.1) and [RFC7252, 5.4.5 Options - Repeatable Options](https://www.rfc-editor.org/rfc/rfc7252#section-5.4.5).

 The `DataParser` and `DataSerializer` detect multiple ETAGs in responses and reject such messages.